 If you’re looking for a Grammarly alternative, you’ve come to the right place.

-In this article, we will discuss 12 different grammar checkers that are available on the market.
-Some of these alternatives are free, while others come with a price tag.
+In this article, we will discuss 11+ different grammar checkers that are available on the market.
+Some of these alternatives are free, while others have a price tag.

 Let’s look into the pros and cons of each Grammarly alternative software tool so that you can decide which one is best for you.
 Let’s get started!